-In states with large populations, it is common to find three or even four levels of courts, while in less populous states there may be only two.
-There are important differences in the rules, time limits, costs, and procedures depending on whether the case is in Federal court or state court.
+In states with large populations, it's common to find three or even four levels of courts, while in less populous states there may be only two.
+There are important differences in the rules, time limits, costs, and procedures depending on whether the case is in Federal or state court.
 Also, each state has different rules.
 Finally, even within a single state one may find that different rules for appeals depend on the court in which the case originated.

 Steps in Filing Your (Timely) Appeal: File the Notice of Appeal